brycewray/hugo-site/content/posts/2020/02/so-much-for-heroes.md

 It's a new look.

-And it's here because of stuff I learned---and a decision I made.
+And it's here because of stuff I learned --- and a decision I made.

 ## Oh, what a tangled WebP&nbsp;.&nbsp;.&nbsp;.